 The 2,000-year-old trick for nailing your next high-stakes presentation

-Your Playbook for Going In Media Res
+Your playbook for going In Media Res

 Deploying this in a presentation is simpler than you think.
 It’s a four-step process.